20 Timeless Kitchens – eh?

 But, one evening balmy evening while the quints, now in their final year of high school, are out on a five-hour drunken prom night joy-ride, Marie took the opportunity to sit down and wait up for them.
 Surfing the Internet, Marie

 stumbles upon, gets sucked into Laurel Bern’s decorating blog.

-Before she knows it, she’s so immersed in beauty, that she fails to notice three of the quints sneaking in the back door because they lost their shoes (and one, her dress) at some point.
+Before she knows it, she’s so immersed that she fails to notice three of the quints sneaking in the back door because they lost their shoes (and one, her dress) at some point.